ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ## Overview
-This module provides functionality required to build ReAct Agent using Large Language Models (LLMs).
+This module provides the functionality required to build ReAct Agent using Large Language Models (LLMs).

 ## Prerequisites